 Originating from the Latin verb, “to hunt”, the term venison was to describe several game meats like deer, rabbits, goats, and pigs.
 In recent times, it’s narrowed down specifically to deer.

-It’s a type of lean red meat that’s often compared to beef and most commonly prepared in meatloaves, chilis, and stews.
+It’s a type of lean red meat that’s often compared to beef and is most commonly prepared in meatloaves, chilis, and stews.
 Similar to beef, venison is categorized into different cuts and categories like roast, sirloin, tenderloin, and ribs.

-History of Venison
+History of venison

 Deer played a major part in art and mythology throughout history.
 It’s also been a crucial source of food for humans.
 Deer farming and hunting in America first started around 1970 when society started seeking ways to optimize their resources.

 While venison is typically produced in much smaller quantities compared to beef and chicken, it still plays a major impact worldwide.
-Countries like Germany, Ireland and New Zealand generate over $100 million in annual income from deer production.
+Countries like Germany, Ireland, and New Zealand generate over $100 million in annual income from deer production.

 Most of America’s supply of deer currently comes from New Zealand ranches.

-Deer meat is a great source of vitamins, minerals and protein.
+Deer meat is a great source of vitamins, minerals, and protein.
 Below is the average nutritional profile for ground venison (raw) per 200 grams.